evanx/redex/README.md

 Similarities:
 - Both can be configured as a static web server, proxy server
-- Both support caching

 Differences:
-- Redex is pre-alpha i.e. not ready for production
+- Redex is an experimental, pre-alpha pet project for study purposes
-- Redex has only a small subset of Nginx's features
+- Redex has only a tiny subset of Nginx's features
 - Redex uses YAML for configuration
 - Redex is extensible using JavaScript e.g. custom "processors" using Node middleware
 - Distributed Redex instances are intended to collaborate via Redis